tarantool/doc/doc/reference/reference_lua/popen.rst

         * ``IllegalParams``: an incorrect handle parameter
         * ``IllegalParams``: called on a closed handle
         * ``FiberIsCancelled``: cancelled by an outside code

+        Possible error reasons when ``nil, err`` is returned are:

         * ``TimedOut``: since version 3.2.0.
 The error means that the method has not reached the positive result but has reached the defined **timeout**.
         * ``ChannelIsClosed``: since version 3.2.0.
-The error is returned when the target popen handle is closed from another fiber.
+The error is returned when the target popen handle is closed during the :wait() operation.

         The formatted result is a process status table (the same as the ``status`` component of the table returned by